Abstract

 To address the mechanism of early pupation caused by knockout of Cad96ca or Fgfr1, we compared the expression of the genes in the JH and 20E pathways between mutant and wild-type H. armigera.
 Both the mutants Cad96ca or Fgfr1 led to a significant decrease in Kr-h1 expression and an increase in 20E pathway gene expression compared with the wild-type H. armigera, respectively (Figure 4F and G), indicating that CAD96CA and FGFR1 prevented pupation by increasing Kr-h1 expression and repressing 20E pathway gene expression.

 To confirm the roles played by CAD96CA and FGFR1 in JH signaling, we further examined the response of HaEpi cells to JH III induction after editing of Cad96ca and Fgfr1 by CRISPR/Cas9 in HaEpi cells using the gRNAs inserted in the pIEx-4-BmU6-gRNA-Cas9-GFP-P2A-Puro plasmid (Figure 4H).
 The mutation of Cad96ca and Fgfr1 in HaEpi cells was confirmed by sequencing the mutants and deduced amino acids (Figure 4—figure supplement 2A-D).
-Cad96ca or Fgfr1 mutation repressed the JH III-induced expression of Kr-h1 in HaEpi cells compared with wild type cells (Figure 4I), and repressed the JH III-induced rapid calcium mobilization in cells (Figure 4J and Figure 4—figure supplement 2E), suggesting that CAD96CA and FGFR1 were involved in JH III-induced expression of Kr-h1 and rapid calcium mobilization.
+Cad96ca or Fgfr1 mutation repressed the JH III-induced expression of Kr-h1 in HaEpi cells compared with wild-type cells (Figure 4I), and repressed the JH III-induced rapid calcium mobilization in cells (Figure 4J and Figure 4—figure supplement 2E), suggesting that CAD96CA and FGFR1 were involved in JH III-induced expression of Kr-h1 and rapid calcium mobilization.
 These results supported the hypothesized roles played by CAD96CA and FGFR1 in JH signaling.

 CAD96CA and FGFR1 transmitted JH signal in different insect cells and HEK-293T cells

 To confirm the roles of CAD96CA and FGFR1 transmitting JH signal, CAD96CA and FGFR1 of H. armigera were overexpressed heterogeneously in mammalian HEK-293T cells to exclude the unknown endogenous effect in insect cells.
-Immunocytochemistry showed that CAD96CA-GFP, FGFR1-GFP, and NRK-GFP located in the plasma membrane.
+Immunocytochemistry showed that CAD96CA-GFP, FGFR1-GFP, and NRK-GFP locate in the plasma membrane.
 The proteins were confirmed using western blotting (Figure 5—figure supplement 2A).
-HEK-293T cells had no significant changes at calcium ion levels (Figure 5C), indicating that HEK-239T cells did not respond to JH III induction.
+HEK-293T cells had no significant changes at calcium ion levels under JH III induction (Figure 5C), indicating that HEK-239T cells did not respond to JH III induction.
 However, when HEK-293T cells were overexpressed CAD96CA and FGFR1, respectively, JH III triggered rapid cytosolic Ca2+ increase, by comparison with the DMSO condition, His tag, and other RTK NRK-His controls (Figure 5D).
 These results further confirmed that CAD96CA and FGFR1 transmit JH III signal.

 Discussion